 - Bibs- These bibs are easy to clean, and they catch a lot of the mess!

-- Pacifiers- Most newborns start off with this style of pacifier, it’s usually what’s given at the hospital.
+- Pacifiers- Most newborns start off with the round, nipple style of pacifier, it’s usually what’s given at the hospital.
 Our personal favorite is the NUK pacifiers.
 They were the same shape as the NUK bottles, and they weren’t constantly falling out of her mouth.

 - Boppy Pillow- Also called a nursing pillow.
 These are a MUST!
 Not only are they super helpful for nursing, but they’re great for your small infant to lounge in, and they’re great for when your baby is first starting to sit up.